How to cook beetroot is perhaps not quite so straight forward; it takes an hour and a half of boiling unless you have

 Beets are the vegetable that finally cured me of constipation so I've had a life long admiration for them.
 Unless you've suffered from that maliferous condition of the large bowel, you probably won't understand.

-They are a hardy vegetable, and for that reason I advocate the pressure cooker; it's a great saver of time and electricity or gas, so that's money that can be spent elsewhere.
+They are a hardy vegetable, and for that reason I advocate the pressure cooker; it's a great saver of time and electricity or gas, so that's money that can be better spent elsewhere.
 Look after the pennies, and the pounds will care for themselves.

 How to cook beetroot for this wonderful source of iron, soluble fibre and phytochemicals.